 - Hey Arnold!: Helga needs a way into Arnold's house without being noticed.
 A Camp Fire Lass comes to the door.
 Helga lures her into the alley, stock sound effects occur as said Camp Fire Lass gasps, "Unhand me!" and the doorbell rings to reveal Helga on the threshold with the girl's uniform and cookies.
 Then in the end of the episode, after Helga leaves the house, she gets chased through town by the Camp Fire Lass in her underwear and the army of Girl Scouts.

 - Stan on American Dad! refers to this tactic as "playing Identity Theft".

-- Subverted in The Simpsons episode "Viva Ned Flanders."
+- Subverted in the episode "Viva Ned Flanders."
 Homer and Ned try to beat up and strip some guards to hide out from the angry Vegas mob that's been chasing them, but the guards beat Homer and Ned up and leave them in their normal clothes.

 - A handful of these occur on G.I.
 Joe.

 - One episode has Lady Jaye sneaking into a Cobra sub-base and mugging a random worker for her outfit.
 Cobra Commander, though, isn't fooled for an instant.

 - Lady Jaye and Flint do this to a pair of pilots in another episode, leaving them tied up with their mouths taped.
 Curiously, the uniform fits Jaye perfectly despite being meant for a large male.